hluengas/luengas.dev/_pages/resume.md

 **System Building & Networking**
 * Built a virtualization server to use as a NAS, DNS resolver, Sophos UTM security gateway, and Docker host

+**Hangman WebApp (hangman.luengas.dev)**
+* Built a hangman webapp using Elm to learn more about web development and functional programming